Best place to find information and services that your council provides...

-To see if you are eligible for care St Helens Council use an assessment that is used nationally to make sure it is fair.
+To see if you are eligible for care, St Helens Council uses an assessment that is used nationally to make sure it is fair.
 The result of the assessment will show what your care needs are.
-Social Care is not free like many health services and most people have to pay something towards the cost of their care arrangements.
+Social care is not free like many health services and most people have to pay something towards the cost of their care arrangements.

-You can refer yourself or be referred by a Health or Social Care professional by either;
+You can refer yourself or be referred by a health or social care professional in any of the following ways: